MinervaRose/MinervaRose.github.io/docs/_posts/2023-09-07-how-to-crochet-checkerboard-sweater.markdown

 ---
-title: "How to crochet a checkerboard sweater"
+title: "How to crochet a checkerboard sweater inspired by Wednesday Adams"
 date: 2023-09-07 09:45:06 -0500
 categories: crochet
 ---